reduanmasud/vxlan-overlay-network/README.md

             "IPAddress": "",
                     "IPAddress": "172.18.0.11",

-# ping the docker bridge ip to see whether the traffic can pass
+# ping the docker bridge ip to see whether traffic can pass
 ping 172.18.0.1 -c 2
 PING 172.18.0.1 (172.18.0.1) 56(84) bytes of data.
 64 bytes from 172.18.0.1: icmp_seq=1 ttl=64 time=0.047 ms